Knuckleball: Grip and motion

 Over the distance from the pitcher's mound to home plate, the effect of these forces is that the knuckleball can flutter, dance, jiggle, or curve in two different directions during its flight.
 A pitch thrown entirely without spin is less desirable than one with a very slight spin.
 If the ball completes between one-quarter and one-half a rotation on its way from the pitcher to the batter; the position of the stitches changes as the ball travels, affecting the drag that gives the ball its motion, thus making its flight erratic.
 Even a ball thrown without rotation will "flutter", due to the "apparent wind" it feels as its trajectory changes throughout its flight path.

 Hitting a knuckleball is different enough from other aspects of baseball that players specifically prepare for the pitch during batting practice before games they expect it in.
 According to physicist Robert Adair, due to the physiological limitation of human reaction time, a breaking knuckleball may be impossible to hit except by luck.
 If a knuckleball does not change direction in mid-flight, then it is easy to hit due to its lack of speed.
 A common phrase for hitting a knuckleball is "if it's low, let it go; if it's high, let it fly"; meaning that a batter should attempt to hit a knuckleball only if it crosses the plate high in the strike zone due to lack of break.

-Since it typically only travels 60 to 70 mph, far slower than the average major league fastball 85 to 95 mph, it can be hit very hard if there is no movement.
+Since it typically only travels 60 to 70 mph, far slower than the average major league fastball's 85 to 95 mph, it can be hit very hard if there is no movement.
 One 2007 study offered evidence for this conclusion.
 To reduce the chances of having the knuckleball get hit for a home run, some pitchers will impart a slight topspin so that if no force causes the ball to dance, it will move downward in flight.

 Another drawback is that runners on base can usually advance more easily than if a conventional pitcher is on the mound.
 This is due to both the knuckleball's low average speed and its erratic movement, which force the catcher to keep focusing on the ball even after the runners attempt to steal a base.
-Since a typical major league starting rotation exceeds the length of a series against any one opponent, one way a manager can mitigate this disadvantage is to adjust his team's pitching rotation so as to eliminate (or at least minimize) games in which a knuckleballer would pitch against teams with a preponderance of fast baserunners.

 A paper presented at the 2012 Conference of the International Sports Engineering Association argues, based on PITCHf/x data, that knuckleballs do not make large and abrupt changes in their trajectories on the way to home plate—or at least, no more abrupt than a normal pitch.
 It speculates that the appearance of abrupt shifting may be due to the unpredictability of the changes in direction.